17 Things To Do On Pag Island Croatia: Island Of Lace Travel Guide

 The gadwall and calandra lark are just two of the endangered types of birds that call this part of the island home.
 However, you can spot many other birds, including herons and spoonbills.

-It is located as far south as you can get on the island, and it’s a protected area with huts where you can observe the birds.
+It is located as far south as you can get on the island.
+It’s a protected area with huts where you can observe the birds.
 It’s particularly busy during migration season and nesting, so be aware of that before you go.

 11. Olive Gardens Of Lun